 When disasters strike, St. Margaret’s One World Group (OWG) seeks to be in a position to respond with funds to assist in recovery and relief efforts.
 In 2017, the OWG has so far sent £1,200 to Mary's Meals East Africa Appeal (for emergency aid in that region where there has been a major famine); £250 to SCIAF (for their East Africa Appeal); and £250 to the Disasters Emergency Committee (for their Yemen Crisis Appeal).
-In 2016, the OWG has so far sent £500 to SCIAF for their 'Food for Africa' crisis appeal and £200 for general emergency funding, and £700 to Mary's Meals for famine relief in Malawi and £2,500 for our sponsored school feeding stations.
+In 2016, the OWG sent £500 to SCIAF for their 'Food for Africa' crisis appeal and £250 for general emergency funding, and £1,200 to Mary's Meals for famine relief in Malawi and £2,500 for our sponsored school feeding stations.
 In 2015, the OWG sent £5,800 to SCIAF for their Syria Refugee Appeal; £2,500 to Mary's Meals for their "Feed our Future" and Malawi Flood Appeals; and £1,000 to Tearfund for their Vanuatu Cyclone Appeal.

 - Haiti Help - A local charity who work with children in an orphanage on La Gonave, Haiti.
 Three nurses, a dentist and an optician from Fife visit La Gonave annually on an assessment and work trip.
 Over the last 5 years the OWG has donated over £3,500 to Haiti Help which was used to buy a fridge / freezer and a table and benches for a local school.
 A Family Breakfast was also held (in November) on behalf of Haiti Help.
 This raised £277 on the day which was matched by OWG from funds.
 This grant of £554 will go to help the charity's ongoing work and relief efforts after Hurricane Matthew.
 In 2014 the OWG donated £741 to Haiti Help, and St. Margaret's Men's Group also donated £259, a total of £1,000.
 These funds were used for solar powered lights and water sanitisation equipment for the village next to the orphanage.
 In 2013 the OWG donated £500 to Haiti Help which enabled them to provide the orphanage with cooking pots and a printer/scanner.